Action of 31 May 1809: Background

 The three remaining Indiamen, Streatham, Europe, and Lord Keith, were large, and more importantly, armed.
 Streatham and Europe of 800 tons (bm) each and carried 30 cannon, whereas the smaller Lord Keith was 600 tons (bm) and carried 12 guns.
-Four years earlier, a convoy of East Indiamen had driven off a French ship of the line and attached frigates under Admiral Linois in similar waters by forming a battle line and firing on their opponents as they closed.
+Four years earlier, a convoy of East Indiamen had driven off a French squadron under Counter-admiral Charles-Alexandre Léon Durand Linois in similar waters by forming a battle line and firing on their opponents as they closed.
 The crews of these East Indiamen were not of Royal Navy standard, however, with insufficient training and large numbers of Portuguese, Chinese, and lascar seamen, who proved unreliable in combat.